-Sushant Singh Rajput case: Rhea Chakraborty summoned by NCB in drug case
+Sushant Singh Rajput case: Rhea Chakraborty appears before NCB for questioning in drugs case

-Mumbai, Sep 06: The Narcotics Control Bureau (NCB) issued summon to actor Rhea Chakraborty to join the investigation in the case in which her brother Showik along with seven others has been arrested for offences related to cannabis.
+Mumbai, Sep 06: Actress Rhea Chakraborty on Sunday appeared before the Narcotics Control Bureau (NCB) here for questioning in the drugs case linked to the death of her live-in partner and actor Sushant Singh Rajput.
+The 28-year-old arrived at the agency's office in the Ballard Estate area at 12 noon.
+She was escorted by police personnel.

 Explained: What is physiological autopsy and why will CBI use it in Sushant Singh case